 How do I use the LastPass app for Android?

 LastPass for Android is an application that will allow you to carry your LastPass data around with you.
-As always, this data can only be unlocked using your email address and password.
-For more information about supported devices and versions, please see System Requirements for Users.
+As always, this data can only be unlocked using your email address and master password.

 There are a few different ways that you can use LastPass on your Android device: